Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Add or remove a static route on a MikroTik router', using a specific verb and resource.
-This distinguishes it from sibling tools that manage other resources like routing tables or rules.
+The description clearly states the tool's purpose: 'Add or remove a static route on a MikroTik router.'
+It specifies the verb (add/remove) and resource (static route), and distinguishes from sibling tools like list_routes or manage_routing_rule by explicitly targeting static route management.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.